GE S-22X Tombstone Radio with Clock (1934)

 factor in radio design.

-The construction of the chassis is a bit peculiar by later standards.
+The chassis construction is a bit peculiar by later standards.

 Several of the small capacitors were enclosed in a "capacitor pack:"